uvex-mission/cmost-analysis/README.md

 * 20210122\_LED\_warmup.ipynb
 * 20210122\_PTC\_by\_LED\_voltage.pdf

 Do not put analysis code in cmost\_exposure.py, and if you find yourself repeatedly doing I/O steps in the notebooks, put it in cmost\_exposure.py.
+Do not do development on cmost\_exposure.py from the CMOST computer, as it is not set up to push changes back up to Github.
+Put in an issue here instead.